Diploma in Geriatric Medicine

 OSCE Information

 The clinical examination (OSCE) is held twice a year, in summer and autumn, at our Examination Assessment Centre at the RCP at The Spine in Liverpool.
+The clinical OSCE lasts for roughly 1.5 hours and consists of four live stations.
+More details can be found in our linked clinical guidance document.

 Once the application period has closed for the OSCE, all eligible candidates will be allocated across the planned examination week and shortly sent an admission document confirming their exam date, report time, and reporting address.
 Our team will be in touch with you via email when these are prepared.